HrBingR/BookHaven/README.md

   - Fixed celery task imports for scheduled scans
 - v1.4.1
   - Fixed hiding the upload button when uploads feature is disabled
+- v1.5.0
+  - Added role-based access (RBAC).
+Admins can now give users different roles as follows:
+    - User: Access to all basic features except for uploads, editing metadata, and manging users.
+    - Editor: Includes access to uploads and editing metadata.
+    - Admin: Includes access to managing other users.
+  - Improved logic when logging in via Cloudflare Access.

 ## TODO:

 - Update tests with latest additions
 - Explore support for other formats
 - Explore adding more metadata fields for editing
-- Add more fine-grained permissions related to editing metadata and uploads, once in place
 - Add optional form for submitting book requests
-- Disable admin actions for MFA/PW resets if authenticated via Cloudflare